 The first thing you’ll want to do is to segment your mailing list based on behaviour.
 This allows you to send relevant emails to customers based on their behaviour like purchase amounts, website visitors to a specific product page or date of last purchase.

-This may seem complicated but it’s actually not, especially when you use a tool like the 123 Reg email marketing tool.
+This may seem complicated but it’s actually not, especially when you use a professional marketing tool.
 With it you can segment your list so you can target specific groups of customers.
 You can also send automated emails that are triggered to send when an action or event has occurred such as a birthday.

 Once you’ve segmented your list to include those superstar customers who love your products and brand, reward them.